-GAITSCAN biomechanical analysis technology has arrived in New Zealand and we are one of a select group of practitioners nationwide to use this state of the art technology for the assessment of your gait and the prescription of custom orthtoics to help you achive more stability and balance to allow healing of your aches & pains
+GAITSCAN biomechanical analysis technology has arrived in New Zealand and we are one of a select group of practitioners nationwide to use this state of the art technology for the assessment of your gait and the prescription of custom orthtoics to help you achieve more stability and balance to allow healing of your aches & pains.

 If YES – then you may be a candidate for gait analysis using Gait Scan technology, and the prescription of custom foot orthotics to address the underlying condition and improve function.